AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    modifying a global in a function is illegal SPARK

 ----------------------------------------
-Why not Side Effects - Writing Globals
+Why no Side Effects - Writing Globals
 ----------------------------------------

 .. code:: Ada